 - Add a link to the shop to the main menu of your website (have a look at this example)

-- Create a banner promoting the shop that can be displayed on the main page or any of the sub-sites
+- Create a button or a banner promoting the shop that can be displayed on the main page or any of the sub-sites

 - Create clickable buttons linking to the shop next to events you are organising (New Year's Eve Gala, Valentine's Day Dinner, etc.)

 - Make sure the shop is easily accessible on mobile too - this is likely how most transactions will be completed